AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeTypeType/Unit.md

 AttributeTypeType.Unit Property
 ===============================
-AutomationML 2.1 APIGets and sets the Unit attribute for this Attribute object.
+Gets and sets the Unit attribute for this Attribute object.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)